Medicine in Psychiatry Services (MIPS)

 We are committed to interdisciplinary collaboration and partnering with patients and their families to provide care that is accessible and individualized.

-Inpatient Medicine in Psychiatry (IMIP)
+- The Inpatient Medicine in Psychiatry (IMIP) unit

-Substance Use, Infection Treatment and Support (SUMMITS)
+- The Substance Use Medical Management, Infection Treatment and Support (SUMMITS) unit

 Education and Training